Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Abstract

 \section{Abstract}

-Code search is an important task that has seen many developments in recent years.
-However, previous attempts have mostly considered the problem of searching for code by a text query.
-We argue that using a code snippet (and possibly an associated traceback) as a query and looking for answers with bugfixing instructions and code samples is a natural use case that is not covered by existing approaches.
-Moreover, existing datasets use comments extracted from code rather than full-text descriptions as text, making them unsuitable for this use case.
-We present a new SearchBySnippet dataset implementing the search-by-code use case based on StackOverflow data; it turns out that in this setting, existing architectures fall short of the simplest BM25 baseline even after fine-tuning.
-We present a new single encoder model SnippeR that outperforms several strong baselines on the SearchBySnippet dataset with a result of 0.451 Recall@10; we propose the SearchBySnippet dataset and SnippeR as a new important benchmark for code search evaluation. \\ \Keywords{code search, information retrieval, language model} }
+{ Code search is an important and well-studied task, but it usually means searching for code by a text query.
+We argue that using a code snippet (and possibly an error traceback) as a query while looking for bugfixing instructions and code samples is a natural use case not covered by prior art.
+Moreover, existing datasets use code comments rather than full-text descriptions as text, making them unsuitable for this use case.
+We present a new SearchBySnippet dataset implementing the search-by-code use case based on StackOverflow data; we show that on SearchBySnippet, existing architectures fall short of a simple BM25 baseline even after fine-tuning.
+We present a new single encoder model SnippeR that outperforms several strong baselines on SearchBySnippet with a result of 0.451 Recall@10; we propose the SearchBySnippet dataset and SnippeR as a new important benchmark for code search evaluation. \\ \Keywords{code search, information retrieval, language model} }